-By contrast, four-dimensional (4D) ensemble variational (EnVar) schemes allow to both perform a nonlinear variational anal-5 ysis and a propagation of dynamical errors via the ensemble (see Chapter 7 of Asch et al., 2016).
-The improvement brought by QS minimizations on these schemes has been suggested and numerically evaluated in Bocquet and Sakov (2013, 2014); Goodliff et al. (2015).
+By contrast, four-dimensional ensemble variational (EnVar) schemes allow one to perform both a nonlinear variational analysis and a propagation of dynamical errors via the ensemble (see chap.
+7 of Asch et al., 2016).
+The improvement brought by QS minimizations to these schemes has been suggested and numerically evaluated in Bocquet and Sakov (2013, 2014) and Goodliff et al. (2015).
 This motivates a more complete analytical and numerical investigation.

-The iterative ensemble Kalman smoother (IEnKS) (Bocquet and Sakov, 2014; Bocquet, 2016) is the archetype of such 4D nonlinear EnVar scheme, where the ensemble parts of the algorithm are deterministic.
-Using low-order models (usually toymodels), it was shown to significantly outperform 4D-Var, the EnKF or the ensemble Kalman smoother in terms of accuracy.
+The iterative ensemble Kalman smoother (IEnKS) (Bocquet and Sakov, 2014; Bocquet, 2016) is the archetype of such a four-dimensional nonlinear EnVar scheme, where the ensemble parts of the algorithm are deterministic.
+Using low-order models (usually toy-models), it was shown to significantly outperform 4D-Var, the EnKF or the ensemble Kalman smoother in terms of accuracy.

-The IEnKS improves the DA cycling by keeping track of the pdfs mean and covariance matrix.
-To do this, Laplace's approximation is used to replace the posterior mean and covariance matrix with the minimizer of the cost function and an approximation of the inverse Hessian at the minimizer, respectively.
+The IEnKS improves the DA cycling by keeping track of the pdfs' mean and covariance matrix.
+To do this, a Laplace approximation is used to replace the posterior mean and covariance matrix with the minimizer of the cost function and an approximation of the inverse Hessian at the minimizer, respectively.
 These moments are then used to update the ensemble statistics.
-The updated ensemble is then propagated to estimate the prior mean and covariance matrix.
+The updated ensemble is next propagated to estimate the prior mean and covariance matrix.
 Hence, it is also critical for the IEnKS to locate the global minimum of the cost function.
-15

-Here, we are interested in the application of the OS minimization to the IEnKS.
-One of the variant of the IEnKS called the multiple data assimilation (MDA) IEnKS was shown (Bocquet and Sakov, 2014) to be quasi-static by design and can be seen as the EnVar generalization of the sequential OSVA by Pires et al. (1996).
+Here, we are interested in the application of the QS minimization to the IEnKS.
+One of the variant of the IEnKS called the multiple data assimilation (MDA) IEnKS was shown (Bocquet and Sakov, 2014) to be quasi-static by design and can be seen as the EnVar generalization of the sequential QSVA by Pires et al. (1996).
 It was first tested in Bocquet and Sakov (2013).
-However, the MDA IEnKS is a specific variant of the IEnKS whereas we see here the IEnKS as an exemplar of deterministic
+However, the MDA IEnKS is a specific variant of the IEnKS whereas we see here the IEnKS as an exemplar of deterministic nonlinear 4D EnVar methods.

-Goodliff et al. (2015) have applied OSVA numerically to a collection of hybrid and EnVar techniques on the Lorenz 1963 model (Lorenz, 1963), where they vary the magnitude of nonlinearity.
+Goodliff et al. (2015) have applied QSVA numerically to a collection of hybrid and EnVar techniques on the Lorenz 1963 model (Lorenz, 1963), where they vary the magnitude of nonlinearity.
 Nonetheless the focus of their study was not cycling and the transfer of information from one cycle to the next, which is critical to EnVar methods.
 They also showed that the ensemble transform Kalman smoother outperforms all of the benchmarked methods.
-It turns out that we have shown that this

-25 smoother was systematically outperformed by the IEnKS by design, which was also demonstrated on numerics (Bocquet and Sakov, 2013).
+We have furthermore shown that this smoother was systematically outperformed by the IEnKS by design, which was also demonstrated on numerics (Bocquet and Sakov, 2013).
 This strengthens our claim that the IEnKS can be used here as an exemplar of deterministic nonlinear 4D EnVar methods.